Downtown Hotel: Sourtoe cocktail

 To gain admittance to a club of drinkers of the Sourtoe cocktail, members must drink the cocktail and the lips of the participant must touch the toe.
-Over 100,000 customers have tried the concoction, although one intentionally swallowed the toe in 2013.
+Participants are presented with a signed certificate; however, ingesting the toe results in a $2,500 fine and permanent barring from the premises, up from $500 from when a guest deliberately ingested it in 2013, proactively paying the fine and unremorsefully shocking the bartender.
+Over 100,000 customers have tried the concoction to date, as of 2023.
 Bartender Terry Lee says they would like to have another toe donated, because several toes have been damaged, stolen, swallowed or lost over the span of decades.